 Enchiladas are one of my favorite foods to prepare.
 Saucy and cheesy, they are a comfort.
-They are also a super quick dinner to prepare.
+This cheese enchilada recipe is also a super quick dinner to prepare.

 My cousin doesn’t think she can make enchiladas.
 She can grow a crazy good garden and can 50 bajillion salsas and jams in a day, so I’m pretty sure that she’s wrong.